Our Services

 Helpful Resources

-Lowering your heart age involves targeted lifestyle changes such as a nutrient-rich, detox-supportive diet, regular aerobic and strength exercise, stress management techniques and high-quality sleep.
-These steps improve blood pressure, cholesterol, blood sugar and overall vascular function.
+Lowering your heart age is possible through targeted lifestyle changes: a nutrient-rich, detox-supportive diet, regular aerobic and strength training, stress management, and high-quality sleep.
+Together, these habits improve blood pressure, cholesterol, blood sugar, and vascular function—key markers of cardiovascular health.

 Your "heart age" is a measure of how well your cardiovascular system is functioning compared to your actual age.
 A heart age older than your chronological age can indicate elevated risk of heart disease, stroke, and other vascular problems.
 The good news?
 You can improve your heart age with targeted lifestyle changes and evidence-based strategies—no magic pills required.
 Below is a complete, science-backed plan to help you turn back your cardiovascular clock.